-The main reason for flat roofing materials manufacturers to begin developing solar flat roofing systems was to A) eliminate roof leaks associated with flat-roof solar installations, and B) sell more flat roofing materials, which is their main business after all.
+The main reason why flat roofing materials manufacturers began developing solar flat roofing systems was to A) eliminate roof leaks associated with flat-roof solar installations, and B) sell more flat roofing materials, which is their main business after all.

-That said, the benefits of solar flat roofs far outweigh the drawbacks of solar flat roofs in colder climates.
+That said, the benefits of solar flat roofs far outweigh their drawbacks in colder climates.
 The solar PV panels that are integrated into the roofing membrane eliminate 99% of roof penetrations, considerably reduce the weight of the solar system and the total solar system price.
 Not only are the solar panels prices lower for roof-integrated solar systems, you also eliminate the entire rack-mounting system (which costs about $1 per watt of your solar system) – and that is not small beans – you will save about 10-15% off your total solar system cost.
-Also since the roof solar system weighs much less than regular solar panels mounted on racks, you also eliminate substantial weight, and your building construction costs will be much lees, because you can reduce roof load requirements.
+Also, since the roof solar system weighs much less than regular solar panels mounted on racks, you also eliminate substantial weight, and your building construction costs will be much less, because you can reduce roof load requirements.

-Solar shingles are very similar to solar metal shingles described above.
-The main difference is that they are designed to work with 3-tab or architectural asphalt shingles instead of a metal roofing shingles.
+Solar asphalt shingles are very similar to solar metal shingles described above.
+The main difference is that they are designed to work with 3-tab or architectural asphalt shingles instead of metal roofing shingles.